baninaveen/stockApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

+## Run Stock App

+Run `json-server --watch src/app/server/db.json` to start the json server in one tab.

+Run `ng s` to start the angular app in another tab.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.